cilium/cilium/doc/k8s.md

 with the `--service-cluster-ip-range="f00d:1::/112"`.
 You can choose your own IPv6 prefix, but keep the mask to `/112` or bigger (>=112).

-**Important note**: The `service-cluster-ip-range` can't be used with IPv6 addresses at the same time cilium daemon is running with `--ipv4` flag.
-If cilium is running with `--ipv4` flag set, the `service-cluster-ip-range` must be an IPv4 range.
-This should be fixed once kubernetes supports multiple IP addresses on the same POD, [kubernetes#27398](https://github.com/kubernetes/kubernetes/issues/27398).
+**Important note**: The `service-cluster-ip-range` is currently limited to a single address family.
+This means that unless you are running Cilium with `--disable-ipv4`, the `service-cluster-ip-range` must be set to an IPv4 range.
+This should get resolved once Kubernetes starts supporting multiple IP addresses for a single pod.
+[kubernetes#27398](https://github.com/kubernetes/kubernetes/issues/27398).

 Also, since kubernetes `v1.3.5` the user needs to install the `loopback` cni plugin from